x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android.md

 **need rest.png image**

 Microsoft is in the process of migrating customers to a native Microsoft sync technology that removes the stateless protocol translator component from the Office 365-based architecture.
-With the native Microsoft sync technology, Outlook for iOS and Android connects directly to Office 365 for data connections while ensuring the data is protected by an HTTP TLS-secured connection end-to-end.
+With the native Microsoft sync technology, Outlook for iOS and Android connects directly to Office 365 for data connections ensuring the data is protected by an HTTP TLS-secured connection end-to-end.

 **need newsync.png image**